lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 After a <abbr class="float-notes" title="A weekly intensive core series (30-45min) followed by max strength training for pull-ups and push-ups (5 sets of 5 reps of progressively difficult variations).">summer of training</abbr>, I started getting "<a href="https://hiveclimbing.com/start-here/#explained">4-hex</a>" routes regularly (V4-V6), a V5 on the <abbr class="float-notes" title="Writing this post is what pushed me to try V5 at all!
 When the models said I was underperforming I had to consider: am I not trying hard often enough?
 And yes, if I try hard, I can climb harder!">kilter board</abbr>, started getting outdoor V2s more easily and got my first granite <abbr class="float-notes" title="&hellip;followed by another three V3s while visiting the Okanagan!
 I guess the edgier basalt columns and gneiss rock are closer to indoor bouldering.
 For local granite, I need to work on sloper strength and tricky mantels!">V3</abbr>, Green Eggs and Sam.
 A tweaked <a href="https://theclimbingdoctor.com/pulley-injuries-explained-part-1/">A2 pulley</a> got me on the hangboard with "no hang" repeaters for rehab; once healed, I eased into max hangs.

-My Garmin tracks my runs and resting heart rate (to track recovery), so, of course, I was all my training sessions but only to note sets and reps and when I reached harder grades&mdash;no assessements.
-But what assessment is most relevant to climbing?
+My Garmin tracks my runs and resting heart rate (to track recovery), so, of course, I was tracking all my training sessions but only to note sets and reps, and when I reached harder grades&mdash;no assessements.
+But what assessments are most relevant to climbing?
 Number of pull-ups?
 How small an edge I can hang from?
 Or how steep a sloper?

-The <a href="https://gripped.com/indoor-climbing/how-close-are-you-to-climbing-5-15d/">9c "ultimate" climbing test</a> has been <abbr class="float-notes" title="If I feel ambitious and bored someday, I'll compile results">all over</abbr> <a href="https://www.youtube.com/watch?v=UOBB4wkTdxQ">social media</a> for over a year.
+The <a href="https://gripped.com/indoor-climbing/how-close-are-you-to-climbing-5-15d/">9c "ultimate" climbing test</a> has been <abbr class="float-notes" title="If I feel ambitious and bored someday, I'll compile results">all over</abbr> social media for over a year.
 Measure your max finger strength, max (single) pull-up strength, core strength (up to a 30sec front lever) and endurance (hanging from a bar) to estimate your highest <abbr class="float-notes" title="The gap between your actual grade and this predicted grade can apparently be attributed to lack of technique and/or mobility, poor strategy or poor mental aspects.
 Aka, everything we can't really measure.
 When the climber outclimbs the estimate it’s often down to mobility and style specialization, eg. slab climbers with superb finger strength but missing pull-up and core strength.">achievable grade</abbr>.
 I get a very lopsided score of 15, dominated nearly entirely by core strength.
 Should the scores be more equal?
 Does a 6 in one really make up for a 2 in another?
-Does that atrocious endurance hang actually assess anything for bouldering?
-Another <a href="https://www.substr8climbing.com/athletic-assessment">climbing assessment</a> has a more climbing specific endurance test: do 3 inclined ring pull-ups at 45&deg; every 10s for as long as possible (up to 6min), "resting" in between always inclined.
-This might still be more relevant for route climbing.
+For bouldering, a better test would be of strength endurance, perhaps as in this <a href="https://www.substr8climbing.com/athletic-assessment">climbing assessment</a>: do 3 inclined ring pull-ups at 45&deg; every 10s for as long as possible (up to 6min), "resting" in between but always inclined.

 <aside>